Open Internet Management Policy

 The “actual” speed that a customer will experience while using the internet depends on a variety of conditions, many of which are out of Backroads Broadband’s control.

-- Latency: the measure of time it takes to reach the final destination on the Internet, is effected by several factors.
-It is not possible to predict the latency to all destinations on the Internet, as packets travel through many networks and servers to reach this destination.
-Backroads Broadband designs its network so that customers typically see between 50 and 100 milliseconds to most common destinations on the Internet.
+- Latency: the measure of time it takes to reach the final destination on the internet is affected by several factors.
+It is not possible to predict the latency to all destinations on the internet, as packets travel through many networks and servers to reach this destination.
+Backroads Broadband designs its network so that customers typically see between 50 and 100 milliseconds to most common destinations on the internet.

 There are several commercial products out on the market to measure both throughput and latency.
 Speedtest.net is one of these; customers need to keep several things in mind when running a speed test to one of these sites.